dralph3344/relicstaurants/README.md

 npm run newstart
 ```

+Also had to update the requirements for the python load generator:
+pip3 install selenium
+pip3 install webdriver-manager

 ## Contributing

 We encourage your contributions to improve [project name]!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.